 But the thing about Honda generators is that they also come with a price-tag that will make your eyes water.
 So, we wanted to know whether there are any inverter generators on the market that can match up – without the price tag.

 The Honda 2200w generator has met its match in the Briggs & Stratton P2200.

 Both the Honda 2200w generator and Briggs & Stratton P2200 feature advanced 4-stroke engines for a peak power output of 2200 watts.
 The Honda has a continuous rated output of 1800 watts, while the Briggs & Stratton is slightly less at 1700 watts.

 It’s worth noting that for both generators, we’re talking about invertor generator technology, which produces smoother power for sensitive electronics (such as laptops and smart devices).

 As a bonus, both the Honda and Briggs & Stratton models can be linked up with another generator for even higher output (known as “parallel capacity”).
-For instance, pair two Briggs & Stratton P2200 generators and you can get a maximum output of 3000 watts.
+For instance, pair two Briggs & Stratton P2200 generators and you can get almost double the output.
 Not too shabby!

 The Briggs & Stratton P2200 operates at 58dB, which is quieter than normal conversation, so it blends into the background.
 The challenge here is that Honda has used a different measurement to rate the Honda 2200w generator, so we can’t easily compare the volume.
 But we can tell you it’s rated at LwA 91dB(A), which they promise is “whisper quiet”.